 Aquamarine also originates from Latin.
 “Aqua” and “marina” mean “water” and “sea”.
 People considered aquamarines as the gemstones of mermaids.
 Because the color is similar to the ocean, seafarers wore it as a good luck charm to keep them safe.

-March’s birthstone is the Diamond.
+April’s birthstone is the Diamond.
 Obviously, I can talk for hours about this gem.
 Diamond is the hardest gemstone of all.
 In general, a diamond is white.
 But it also comes in other colors.
 We call the bright-colored ones “fancy colors”.
 Diamond stands for: